Transformers Bad Cube OTS-09 Grump (Masterpiece Gears)

 He comes with his weapon.

-Grump also comes with a welding torch (I can’t recall when he used this though).
+Grump also comes with a welding torch as seen in the episode “Changing Gears”.
 Simply fold in his fist and attach the welder piece to his wrist.

 Diecast parts include:

 Unlike other Third Party Masterpieces, this guy does not have an articulated hand.

 Gears was actually quite prominent in the G1 cartoons, even though he was often a background character (save for that one episode, “Changing Gears” where he was a main character in the story)/ In the cartoons, aside from being the only Autobot who’s equipped with infra red scanners, he can also shoot compressed air from his feet to temporarily fly high altitudes for short air battles (as seen in the episode S.O.S.
 Dinobots).

 Grump can change his facial expression from grumpy to happy by simply lifting his face and rotating to the alternate face.
 This is based on the “Changing Gears” episode plot where the Decepticons take his circuit board for their new Solar Needle device, resulting in his personality change.

 You can also recreate the “circuit board event” from the episode, as the figure comes with a circuit board that you can plug into his chest.

 Weapon attaches to the rear bumper in vehicle mode.